How Far Can I Travel

 How to use the How Far Can I Travel Tool

-2A : By inputting a speed of travel and a travel time.
-For example you may wish to walk for 60 mins.
+2A: By inputting a speed of travel and a travel time.
+For example, you may wish to walk for 60 minutes.

-2B : By inputting a distance.
-For example you wish to find somewhere 50km away.
+2B: By inputting a distance.
+For example, you may wish to find somewhere 50km away.

-Then click [Search] and wait a short time for the start point and all points on the perimeter of your range to be displayed.
+Click [Search] and wait for the start point and all perimeter points within your range to display.

-Hover over a perimeter marker to see it's road distance from the start point and the as the crow flies distance.
-Click on a marker to see the address of any nearby locations.
+Hover over a perimeter marker to see the road distance and direct (as-the-crow-flies) distance.
+Click a marker to view the address of nearby locations.

-You can then export the area to KML file with or without endpoints.
-Endpoints are the yellow pins that appear inside Google Earth
+You can export the area to a KML file with or without endpoints.
+Endpoints appear as yellow pins in Google Earth.

 About

-The How Far Can I Travel tool has been developed after requests by numerous people all of whom had different applications for it but all asked for a similar thing.
-"Instead of a radius as the crow flies, can you do a radius as the car drives" was the most popular way of explaining this.
+The How Far Can I Travel tool was created after numerous requests for a drive-time radius tool.
+The most common request was: "Instead of a radius as the crow flies, can you do a radius as the car drives?"
 Please get in contact to report bugs or suggest improvements.

 Version History